Automotive industry in New Zealand: From Trekka to date

 Legislation had created a virtual closed shop to local manufacturers with the large assembly plants of General Motors, Ford, Todd Motors and Dominion Motors making it nearly impossible for indigenous start-up companies to compete.
 Several ventures started making utility vehicles, mainly aimed at farmers such as the Trailmaker (1965–71), the Terra (1967–1975) and the most successful the Trekka from 1966 to 1973.
 Others in the same period attempted to make production cars like the Anziel and Hamilton Walker's Rotarymotive never got started.
 There was also a reasonably successful farm vehicle, the three wheel Gnat Scarab built by J Cameron Lewis & Co Ltd in Christchurch.
 It was not intended for on road use.

 In 1974 two young Whataroa brothers, Kevin and Rodney Giles, formed the Duzgo Manufacturing Company to make a small two wheel drive light utility vehicle for use primarily on farms.
 Their creation, called the Duzgo was made using assorted Austin and Morris parts, a single-cylinder Kohler 12 hp engine and a double gearbox giving 12 forward and three reverse gears.
 Later models used a Robin 14–16 hp twin opposed engine.
 It was light and ran on knobbly motorcycle tyres which gave it excellent traction in muddy farm conditions.
-In all 10 were made by 1979 before the Customs Department determined that they were a vehicle manufacturing business and therefore needed to pay 30% sales tax on each vehicle.
+In all 10 were made by 1979 before the Customs Department determined that they were a vehicle manufacturing business and therefore needed to pay 30 percent sales tax on each vehicle.
 This effectively ended their business.
 In 2004 a Duzgo featured in the BBC series Billy Connolly's World Tour of New Zealand.
 There is a Duzgo (possibly number 1) in the Coaltown Museum, Queen Street, Westport and several still remain in use.
 Following in this tradition of farm utility vehicles was the Avatar UTV, which began as a concept of Hamish Gilbert in 2009.
 The vehicles are manufactured for Avatar in China.

 With the removal of all tariffs in 1998, new car companies need to be able to compete directly against overseas competition.
 The most recent New Zealand companies to try have been aimed niche markets.
 The first was Hulme in 2006, which is aiming to create a model for the supercar market.
 Its website stated that the first production model was expected to be completed in 2012.
 It was followed in 2013 by Martin Foster's Zetini Haast Barchetta, another sports car.
 In 2014 it was priced at $NZ215,590 plus GST with a six-month lead time for delivery.
 Whether either of these companies has sold any cars, as at May 2015, is unknown.

 In 2016 Mike McMaster designed and Magoos Street Rods of Kuripuni, Masterton made a version of the tuktuk.
 The three wheel machine used a mix of Suzuki Swift and Harley-Davidson parts.
 He planned to initially build about 20 per annum.